War on women: Other reactions

-Jonathan Alter characterized the phrase as an "alliteratve but unfair notion".
+Jonathan Alter characterized the phrase as an "alliterative but unfair notion".

 David Weigel called for "a moment of silence" in his article entitled "The 'War on Women' Is Over: The life cycle of a political talking point, from birth to adolescence to death."
 In it he explained his understanding of the stages in the "life cycle" of the Democratic "talking point".

 Molly Redden wrote an article for Mother Jones entitled "The War on Women is Over -- and Women Lost".
 She described the difficulties faced by abortion providers: "Activists have been calling it the 'war on women.'
 But the onslaught of new abortion restrictions has been so successful, so strategically designed, and so well coordinated that the war in many places has essentially been lost."

 Feminist Camille Paglia has called the term "war on women" a "tired cliché that is as substance-less as a druggy mirage but that the inept GOP has never been able to counter."